rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

 ## `-C instrument-coverage=<options>`

 -   `-C instrument-coverage=all`: Instrument all functions, including unused functions and unused generics.
 (This is the same as `-C instrument-coverage`, with no value.)
--   `-C instrument-coverage=except-unused-generics`: Instrument all functions except unused generics.
--   `-C instrument-coverage=except-unused-functions`: Instrument only used (called) functions and instantiated generic functions.
 -   `-C instrument-coverage=off`: Do not instrument any functions.
 (This is the same as simply not including the `-C instrument-coverage` option.)
+-   `-Zunstable-options -C instrument-coverage=except-unused-generics`: Instrument all functions except unused generics.
+-   `-Zunstable-options -C instrument-coverage=except-unused-functions`: Instrument only used (called) functions and instantiated generic functions.

 ## Other references